4th August 1956

 A boy scout fell 250ft over a Torteval Cliff

-Alan Blanchford, a boy scout from Croxley Green in Hertfordshire, had a lucky escape when he fell 250ft over the edge of a Torteval cliff.
+Alan Blanchard, a boy scout from Croxley Green in Hertfordshire, had a lucky escape when he fell 250ft over the edge of a Torteval cliff.
 He had been trying to rescue his friend, Peter Barnes, at the time.

 Fortunately, he was caught by a barbed wire fence 250ft below.
 It had been strung across the bottom of the cliff to keep people off the beach, which had still not been fully cleared following the Occupation.
-This had come to an end 11 years earlier, but the beach was still lined with metal spikes that would have speared Blanchford if it had not been for the fence.
+This had come to an end 11 years earlier, but the beach was still lined with metal spikes that would have speared Blanchard if it had not been for the fence.

 Rescuing the rescuer